gangefors/docker-airdcpp-webclient/README.md

 It will also mount "Downloads" and "Share" from you home directory.
 Change these according to your personal setup.

+### Environment variables

+If you run the container as root you need to set the following environment variables.
+Example: `-e PUID=1000 -e PGID=1000`.
+All files written by the application will be owned by this user and group.

+- `PUID`

+  Application runs as this user id.
+  Usually you want this to be your local user id. **Must be >= 101.**

+- `PGID`

+  Application runs as this group id.
+  Usually you want this to be your local user's group id. **Must be >= 100.**

+### Run container as non-root

+You can also start the container as a non-root user.
+This is another way of telling the application which user you want it to run as.

+Add `--user $(id -u):$(id -g)` to the `docker run` command and the container will start as the user that runs the command.

+You can also put in specific IDs if you want to run as a different user than the current, for example if you need to use an ID that is lower than the ones supported by PUID/PGID (but not 0).

+    docker run -d --name airdcpp \
+        -p 80:5600 -p 443:5601 \
+        -p 21248:21248 -p 21248:21248/udp -p 21249:21249 \
+        --user $(id -u):$(id -g) \
+        -v airdcpp:/.airdcpp \
+        -v $HOME/Downloads:/Downloads \
+        -v $HOME/Share:/Share \
+        gangefors/airdcpp-webclient

 docker-compose
 --------------